Helmut Bischoff: V-weapons security chief

-In December 1943 Bischoff was reassigned to the SS-Main Economic and Administrative Office (SS-WVHA) and attached to the general staff of SS-Obergruppenführer Hans Kammler, ostensibly as a delegate for the Ministry of Armaments.
+In December 1943 Bischoff was reassigned to the SS-Main Economic and Administrative Office (SS-WVHA) and attached to the general staff of SS-Obergruppenführer Hans Kammler, ostensibly as a representative of the Organisation Todt.
 Kammler was the director of Amtsgruppe C (Buildings and Works), the organization tasked with managing the extensive civil and military engineering projects of the SS-WVHA.
 This included the construction of factories, storehouses and other manufacturing facilities for Germany's various secret weapons programs.

 Most of Germany's V-1 flying bombs and V-2 ballistic missiles were produced at Mittelwerk, a major armaments factory housed in an elaborate tunnel system in the Harz Mountains that had been built, and was partially administered, by Amtsgruppe C. The complex and dangerous work performed to assemble the V-weapons themselves was done under brutal conditions in the tunnels by thousands of slave-laborers (mainly Russians, Poles and French, among other nationalities) drawn from the inmate population of the adjunct Mittelbau-Dora concentration camp.

-Bischoff was appointed by Kammler to serve as "Defense Officer" (abwehrbeauftragter) for Germany's V-weapons program.
+Bischoff was appointed by Kammler to serve as "Defense Officer" (Abwehrbeauftragter) for Germany's V-weapons program.
 As chief of security, Bischoff managed counter-intelligence operations by the German security services meant to conceal the Nazi missile production program's existence from Allied intelligence.
 Bischoff was also responsible for preventing organized attempts by Mittelwerk's prisoner-laborers to sabotage the V-weapons during the assembly process.

 Mittelbau-Dora

 In February 1944 the SS police and security services in the Nordhausen district (which surrounded Mittelwerk and the adjunct camp of Mittelbau-Dora) were placed under the authority of Bischoff's organization, now headquartered in Ilfeld.
 Counter-sabotage operations began soon after, mainly targeting the numerous resistance organizations operating among the prisoners working in the tunnels at Mittelwerk and those imprisoned in the camp at Dora.

-At Bischoff's direction, Mittelbau-Dora's Politische Abteilung (political department) had the leaders of the camp's Russian, French and Communist inmates rounded up in November 1944 and interned in solitary confinement.
+At Bischoff's direction, Mittelbau-Dora's Politische Abteilung (Political Department) had the leaders of the camp's Russian, French and Communist inmates rounded up in November 1944 and interned in solitary confinement.
 Many of those taken into custody were interrogated under torture with some later being executed.
 In February 1945 the SS administration of Mittelbau-Dora was reorganized under former Auschwitz commandant Richard Baer.
-Under this new arrangement, Bischoff took over as chief of the camp's Sicherheitsdienst bureau.
+Under this new arrangement, Bischoff took over as chief of the camp's Sicherheitsdienst (SD) bureau.

-As chief of the camp SD, Bischoff supervised a wave of mass-executions at Mittelbau-Dora in March 1945 that saw hundreds of prisoners, mostly Soviet POWs, killed in a series of hangings.
+As chief of the camp's SD, Bischoff supervised a wave of executions at Mittelbau-Dora in March 1945 that saw hundreds of prisoners, mostly Soviet POWs, killed in a series of mass-hangings.
 He also ordered the surviving leadership of the camp's resistance organizations to be shot by firing squad prior to the liberation of Mittelbau-Dora by the US Army in April 1945.
 In all, roughly 20,000 people died at either Mittelwerk or Mittelbau-Dora between 1943 and 1945.